Service Request: Core for Clinical Research Data Acquisition

-The Center for Clinical Data Analysis (CCDA) assists researchers with accessing clinical data for research purposes.
+The Core for Clinical Research Data Acquisition (CCDA) assists researchers with accessing clinical data for research purposes.
 Services include:

 - Preliminary, anonymous data for feasibility, grant applications and statistical sample-size estimates